YoniYo12/Timer-countdown/README.md

 - the imput container is consisted of 3 labels which are hours, mintues, and seconds
 - the button container is consisted of 3 buttons which are startcountdown, pauseresumecountdown and clearCountdown.

-For the styling I used CSS. we added some color animation on the egde of the time container.
+For the styling I used CSS and added some color animation on the egde of the time container.

 The JavaScript part we used the concepts of functions and some bulit in async-functions like setInterval , clearInterval , Date.